porsche-design-system/porsche-design-system/packages/components/src/components/checkbox-wrapper/checkbox-wrapper.usage.md

 ### Don't:

 - Avoid using when you have more than 8 options to choose from or consider using a [Select](components/select).
-- Don’t mix [Radio Button](components/radio-button) buttons with checkboxes.
+- Don't mix [Radio Button](components/radio-button) buttons with checkboxes.
-- Don’t change the selection of another checkbox when a nested one is clicked.
+- Don't change the selection of another checkbox when a nested one is clicked.
 The only exception is when a checkbox is used to make a bulk selection of multiple items.

 ---